dan10002ht/booking-system/README.md

 - **Eventual consistency** with strong consistency for critical operations
 - **Horizontal scaling** for all services
 - **Fault tolerance** with circuit breakers and retry mechanisms
+- **Advanced security** with device management and threat detection

 ## 🏗️ Architecture Overview